-Unless specified otherwise in Rule 20, the General Manager shall provide a written Confirmation of Exemption to the Applicant in the form and manner prescribed in the Implementation Guidelines, including the applicable fee described in Rule 60.
-A Water Distribution System located within the Carmel Valley Alluvial Aquifer that qualifies for a Confirmation of Exemption is potentially subject to a System Capacity (annual production) limit pursuant to Rule 40-A. A #Notice of Deed Restriction Regarding Confirmation of Exemption on the title of the property shall be recorded by the District prior to issuance of the written Confirmation of Exemption.
+Unless specified otherwise in Rule 20, once the Request for Confirmation of Exemption package is deemed as complete, the General Manager shall provide a written Confirmation of Exemption to the Applicant in the form and manner prescribed in the Implementation Guidelines, including the applicable fee described in Rule 60.
+A Water Distribution System located within the Carmel Valley Alluvial Aquifer that qualifies for a Confirmation of Exemption is potentially subject to a System Capacity (annual production) limit pursuant to Rule 40-A. A notice on the title of the property shall be recorded by the District prior to issuance of the written Confirmation of Exemption.
 District action is ministerial and is exempt from the requirements of CEQA (Guidelines Section 15268).
 Notice of the staff action shall be provided to the public via the "Appealable Decisions" section of the District website.
 The staff determination may be appealed to the MPWMD Board pursuant to Rule 70, "Appeals."